aklivity/zilla-plus-aws-templates/amazon-msk/cdk/secure-private-access/README.md

 sasl.client.callback.handler.class=software.amazon.msk.auth.iam.IAMOAuthBearerLoginCallbackHandler
 ```

-TODO:
-- add iam role readme
-- add steps to add more supported regions, point to the filed issue that limits us to automate this

 ### Test the Kafka Client

-This verifies internet connectivity to your MSK Serverless via Zilla Plus.
+This verifies connectivity to your MSK Serverless via Zilla Plus over a different VPC.

-We can now verify that the Kafka client can successfully communicate with your MSK Serverless from your EC2 instance running in a different VPC to create a topic, then publish and subscribe to the same topic.
+We can now verify that the Kafka client can successfully communicate with your MSK Serverless from your EC2 instance running in a different VPC to create a topic, then produce and subscribe to the same topic.

 If using the wildcard DNS pattern `*.example.aklivity.io`, then we use the following server name for the Kafka client: